CopernicaMarketingSoftware/Documentation/Mailerq/introduction.md

 With these configuration steps you are ready to start.
-However, we do recommend to read the [page](copernica-docs:Mailerq/rabbitmq-config "Connect MailerQ with RabbitMQ") on how MailerQ interacts with RabbitMQ and the [page](copernica-docs:Mailerq/configuration "MailerQ configuration") with all other configuration options, and adjust your configuration accordingly.
+However, we do recommend to read the [page](copernica-docs:Mailerq/rabbitmq-config "Connect MailerQ with RabbitMQ") on how MailerQ interacts with RabbitMQ and checking all other configuration options, so you can adjust your configuration accordingly.

 ## Let's get started!